siddharth-stn/namaste-react/README.md

 ** All the react applications have two layers UI layer and Data layer ** If you learn to manage the data layer (props, state, local variable) then your application becomes very fast

+# Props Drilling

+- In react data passes from parent to children.
+- Passing data from parent to its child and then child to its child is called props drilling.

+# Context API

+- React context api is used to avoid props drilling.
+- is kind of a global place where data is kept and all components have access to this.
+- logged in user is one example to be stored in this place